axelarnetwork/axelar-contract-deployments/evm/docs/amplifier-governance.md

   -y
 ```

-Open the tx on explorer and serach for `multisig_session_id` from events, and save it
+Open the tx on explorer and search for `multisig_session_id` from events, and save it

 - Example tx: `https://devnet-amplifier.axelarscan.io/tx/256A48A63A860F0C2C2B4AB192E5CA891FE84A01DDE413A5DF04CE872A435353` # skip-check